-- QI Macros 2014 and later versions have this feature built into our Chart menu under Remember and Apply Chart Formats
+- QI Macros have this feature built into our Chart menu under Remember and Apply Chart Formats

 - If you don't have QI Macros, but have Excel 2007 and later versions, you can save a chart format to a template and then apply it to any future chart.

-Here's How to Save a Reuse a Chart Format
+Here's How to Save and Reuse a Chart Format

 Once you've drawn a chart, you can change the formatting of the lines, fonts, colors, whatever you want.
 In this example, I've changed a c Chart to use Broadway font and other colors.

 If I then click on Chart Tools - Design - Save as Template and give it a name like c Chart.ctrx, I can then access this format later.